Tan-JunWei/CTF-Writeups/content/Challenge Creation/Infra Hacking/HNF 2025 - Academy 2.md

 - SSH bruteforcing to gain access to user accounts
 - GTFOBins for privilege escalation

-"Academy 2" tests on the the final skill, which is privilege escalation.
+"Academy 2" tests on the final skill, which is privilege escalation.
 As such, only the steps taken to obtain the `root` flag will be demonstrated in the writeup below.

 The true difficulty in this challenge is probably (**horizontal**) privilege escalation, as most CTF-style rooms/boxes typically follows the same flow: Get initial foothold on machine (through web vulnerability, plaintext credentials somewhere, etc.), and run automated privilege escalation scripts in order to escalate our privileges vertically (to `root`) and access the `/root` folder.
 There is usually an obvious path for rooting the machine.